timoa/terraform-jenkins-slaves-on-demand/README.md

 ## TODO

 * Terraform backend with S3 + lock
-* Use default KMS key for encryption
-* Encrypt EFS at rest + configure encryption in transit
+* Encrypt EFS encryption in transit
 * Encrypt root volume
 * Mount the EFS volume (EFS creation can take 2 min)
 * Configure Jenkins with the necessary plugins